Lila's Clause

 Who has already set net zero targets?

 Many governments and local authorities have declared a climate emergency.
-As at September 2021 governments responsible for more than 73% of the world's emissions have set net zero by 2050 targets (including China by 2060).
+As at September 2021 governments responsible for more than 73 percent of the world's emissions have set net zero by 2050 targets (including China by 2060).
 There are many approaches to dealing with any emergency and opportunities exist for every business to reduce its carbon footprint.

 Although the Paris Agreement was signed by states, the whole global economy must rapidly transition.
 Race to Zero is the UN-backed global campaign rallying non-state actors to take rigorous and immediate action to halve global emissions by 2030.
 Businesses can join through partner organisations, one of which, the SME Climate Hub, is targeted at SMEs.